sw-code/sw-code.github.io/_posts/2023-11-17-transactional-outbox.md

 # Understanding the Transactional Outbox

-The Transactional Outbox Pattern is a design pattern used in microservices architectures to ensure consistent and reliable message publishing in distributed systems.
+The Transactional Outbox is a design pattern used in microservices architectures to ensure consistent and reliable message publishing in distributed systems.
 At its core, the pattern solves a fundamental problem: how to update a database and publish messages/events to a message bus or event-driven system and keep the state consistent.

 ![transactional-outbox](/assets/article_images/2023-11-17-transactional-outbox/transactional-outbox.png)